 Your plants will require more frequent watering cycles at higher volumes when exposed to higher temperatures.
-At warm temperatures and during the light cycle, the stomata of the plant are open and releasing water vapor.
-As the plants release water, they must be receiving an adequate amount to subsidize for the output of energy.
-If adequate water is not provided the plant will experience salt buildup and may result in “salt burn”.
+At warm temperatures and during the light cycle, the stomata of the plant are open, releasing water vapor.
+As the plants release water, they must be receiving an adequate amount to subsidize the output of energy.
+If adequate water is not provided the plant will experience salt buildup which may result in “salt burn.”

 To get the most out of your watering cycle, set your schedule to water just before and directly after the hottest parts of the day.
 It will prevent heat stress and provide another mechanism for the plant to naturally cool itself by using the cool air off the residual moisture.
 Above all, keep your watering schedule consistent.
 Some growers may have heard a myth that slight water stress can create a more resilient plant but it often will cause more harm than good to apply this theory.

 Proper ventilation is also important to distribute the stagnant air that sits closest to the plants.
-On a micro level, the area directly surrounding the leaves of your plants create their own microclimates.
+On a micro level, the area directly surrounding the leaves of your plants becomes a microclimate.
 Imagine your plants sweating and emitting heat the way we do in the summer.
-The area closest to our skin is moist, humid and warm in comparison to the still air surrounding our bodies.
+The area closest to our skin is moist, humid, and warm in comparison to the still air surrounding our bodies.

 It is valuable to understand that temperature and humidity levels have a very intimate relationship.
 The humidity within your indoor grow spaces is referred to as relative humidity.
-Relative humidity is the comparison of maximum water vapor pressure to partial pressure when measured at the same temperature.
+The relative humidity is the comparison of maximum water vapor pressure to partial pressure when measured at the same temperature.
 Warm air holds more water vapor than cold air.
-Exhausting warm air and in-taking fresh cool air, balances humidity.
+Exhausting warm air and in-taking fresh cool air balances humidity.
 This prevents you from essentially suffocating your plants with excess water vapor.